 Off-grid living isn't easy—no running water, electricity, or cable television.
 But for a group of mushing fanatics and the help of sled dogs, mushing becomes not only our career, it's our lifestyle.
 We haul firewood to heat our homes, skid logs to build our cabins, and carry drinking water from the river with our sled dogs.
-We have converted over from generators, to battery banks and investors and have now accomplished our long-term of running off of solar!
+We have converted over from generators, to battery banks and inverters and have now accomplished our long-term goal of running off of solar!

 We strive to live a sustainable lifestyle—we hunt, fish, and utilize every scrap of the animal's body that we harvest from the land.
 We live our life outdoors.

 A major part of the dogs' diet is chum salmon harvested from the Tanana River.
 Fish that cannot be immediately frozen are hung and dried in preparation for winter.